Washington State Route 906: History

 Automobile roads over Snoqualmie Pass date back to 1905, when the first car traveled over the pass.
-A one-lane road was competed by 1909 to promote the Alaska–Yukon–Pacific Exposition in Seattle, complete with a race over the pass.
+A one-lane road was completed by 1909 to promote the Alaska–Yukon–Pacific Exposition in Seattle, complete with a race over the pass.
 The Sunset Highway was built as a two-lane road in 1915, and rebuilt along the abandoned right-of-way of the Chicago, Milwaukee, St. Paul and Pacific Railroad in 1926.
 The Sunset Highway was a part of the Yellowstone Trail, a transcontinental auto-trail.
 In 1926 the United States Numbered Highway System was established, and the highway over Snoqualmie Pass was designated U.S. Route 10 (US 10).
 The bridge that carries SR 906 over Hyak Creek was built in 1928.
 The road was first able to be kept open all winter by 1931, and in 1934 it was numbered Primary State Highway 2 in addition to US 10.
 The highway was paved between 1931 and 1939.

 SR 906 came to be the name of the highway during the construction of Interstate 90 over the pass.
 Parts of US 10 were not up to the new Interstate Highway System standards, so a new limited-access highway was built, bypassing older alignments of roadway.
 The roadway now known as SR 906 was a bypassed section of the old Sunset Highway that was not up to Interstate Highway standards on May 11, 1967.